THE STAGE 32 LOGLINES

 2021, Top Ten Finalist in Roadmap Writers Top Tier Competition.

-The Pilot Episode - Pragmatic Psychiatrist, Beth Keene, has zero patience for people who refuse to accept responsibility for their own actions, people like, Martin Powell, the young and entitled Stakeholder Relations Manager of Powell Medical Center.
-When Martin staggers high & drunk into Beth’s hospital office, demanding help with earning the respect of his father, hospital founder, William Powell, Beth refuses to consult with him until he submits himself into a substance abuse program.
-Before Hospital Security can lead Martin away, he escapes out onto Beth’s office balcony, then jumps.
+The Pilot Episode - Psychiatrist, Beth Keene, has zero patience for people who refuse to accept responsibility for their own actions, people like ex-patient, Martin Powell, the young and influential Stakeholder Relations Manager of Powell Medical Center where Beth is the Lead Psychiatrist.
+When Martin staggers high & drunk into Beth’s hospital office, demanding help with earning the respect of his father, hospital founder, William Powell, Beth refuses to consult with him until he submits himself into a treatment program.
+Before Hospital Security can lead Martin away, he escapes out onto the 5th floor balcony of Beth's office, then while attempting a selfie, stumbles off the ledge.
 Beth spots him thirty feet below, on the flat roof with a broken leg, “This is all your fault,” he screams.

 The Hospital Board spins the narrative of events to protect the Powell family and suspends Beth.
-The Board orders Beth to work six months as a Telephone Crisis Operator under the supervision of jaded-idealist, Psychiatrist, Gary Santos.
+The Board orders Beth to work six months as a crisis call center operator under the supervision of jaded-idealist, Psychiatrist, Gary Santos, Director of the Hope Line Call Center.

-Why Now - Hope & human connection.
-Beth's hope-inspiring encounters with unhinged callers in crisis demonstrates that we’re all connected by the catharsis of the human experience.
+Why Now - Hope, human connection and healing.
+Beth's encounters with unhinged callers in crisis demonstrates that we’re all connected by the catharsis of the human experience.
 Compassion & humor can transform a crisis caller's isolation into a shared sense of hope.
 No one is truly alone.

 Why Us - I'M FINE is inspired by the hope-renewing experiences of Psychologist, LeAnne Wilcox who stepped away from her executive role within a major Health Insurance provider in Saint Paul, MN to work in behavioral health & crisis intervention as the Director of America's largest Crisis Call Center in Portland.
 Late in 2024, family responsibilities brought LeAnne back to St. Paul where she became the Director of Case Management for the city’s program for the reintegration of homeless community members.
 LeAnne is also an author of Dark Micro-Fiction, under the pen name, Tansy Undercrypt.